Antonie Mielke

-Antonie Mielke, sometimes given as Antonia Mielke, (14 April 1856 – 15 November 1907) was a German soprano who had an active international career in operas and concerts.
-She was particularly celebrated for her interpretations of characters in the operas of Richard Wagner.
+Antonie Mielke, sometimes given as Antonia Mielke (14 April 1856 – 15 November 1907), was a German soprano who had an active international career in operas and concerts.
+She was particularly celebrated for her interpretations of characters in Richard Wagner's stage works.

 Mielke was trained as a soprano first in Berlin at Theodor Kullak's music institute and later at the Cologne Conservatory.
 She began her career as a coloratura soprano in 1876 and spent two years performing this repertoire in German opera houses.
 Under Franz von Jauner she transitioned into a leading dramatic soprano at the Vienna Hofoper where she performed in 1878-1879.

 Mielke married tenor Wilhelm Grüning in 1879 and did not perform for six years following her wedding.
 She returned to the stage in 1885, and was a leading soprano in European opera houses until coming to the United States where she was a resident soprano at the Metropolitan Opera in 1890-1891.
-In May 1891 she performed in The Damrosch Festival which was organized to inaugurate the opening of the newly built Carnegie Hall; singing in concerts for the hall's first week of performances.
+In May 1891 she performed in The Damrosch Festival which was organized to inaugurate the opening of the newly built Carnegie Hall, singing in concerts for the hall's first week of performances.
 She also toured with the Boston Symphony Orchestra in 1891, and with the New York Philharmonic in 1892.
 After this she returned to Europe where she performed as a leading soprano until 1902 when an accident on stage led to her retirement.
 She taught singing in Berlin until her death in 1907.

 Early life and career

 Antonie Mielke was born in Berlin on 14 April 1856.
 She was educated at Theodor Kullak's music institute in Berlin, the Neue Akademie der Tonkunst.
 There she studied singing with tenor Eduard Mantius.
 She later studied at the Cologne Conservatory.

 Mielke began her career as a coloratura soprano.
 She made her professional opera debut as Marguerite de Valois in Meyerbeer's Les Huguenots at the Herzogliches Hoftheater in Dessau in 1876.
 She then was active as a guest singer at opera houses in Berlin, Cologne, Strasbourg, and Würzburg, before being hired by Franz von Jauner to the roster of principal artist at the Vienna Hofoper to fill the vacancy left by Marie Wilt.
 Under Jauner's leadership she transitioned into a leading dramatic soprano.
-She made her debut in Vienna in 1878 as Elsa in Lohengrin by Richard Wagner; a composer with whom she became closely associated.
+She made her debut in Vienna in 1878 as Elsa in Wagner's Lohengrin; she became closely associated with his works.

-In 1879 Mielke married tenor Wilhelm Grüning (1858-1942) at which time she temporarily abandoned her career.
-She returned to performing six years later at the Deutsche Oper in Rotterdam where she performed the part of Leonore in Beethoven's Fidelio (1885).
+In 1879 Mielke married tenor Wilhelm Grüning and temporarily abandoned her career.
+She returned to performing six years later at the Deutsche Oper in Rotterdam where she performed the title role of Leonore in Beethoven's Fidelio (1885).
 This was followed by work as a guest soprano in leading dramatic roles at opera houses in Berlin, Breslau, Leipzig, and St. Petersburg.
 She was a resident soprano at the Cologne Opera from 1888 through 1889.